 Understand costs to import clocks and watches

-● The costs of shipping the products from its place of manufacture to Australia (logistics and distribution costs).
+- The costs of shipping the clocks and watches from its place of manufacture to Australia (logistics and distribution costs).

 If your goods are valued at over $1,000 AUD, you will almost certainly have to pay import duty and GST on them.

 - Import entry costs and processing charges – Customs will charge you a fee (typically under $200 AUD) for processing your goods.

 - Customs import duty is calculated as a percentage of the price you paid for the goods.
 The duty rate can range from 0% to 10%, but the rate for most goods is 5%.

 - Goods and services sales tax (GST) will also be charged based on the following: